mycoboco/ontime/README.md

 same time.
 The `single` option keeps another instance of a job from starting if there is already a running one.

-To be precise, with `single` set to `true`, `ontime` schedules the next run at the start of the current run.
-Changing that to `false` has the next run scheduled when the `ot.done()` method is invoked by a user.
+To be precise, with `single` set to `false`, `ontime` schedules the next run at the start of the current run.
+Changing that to `true` has the next run scheduled when the `ot.done()` method is invoked by a user.

-The following two diagrams show the difference, where labelled `|` and `+` denote time spots to start a new instance, and `*` indicates its execution.
+The following two diagrams show the difference, where labelled `|` and `+` denote time spots to start new instances, and `*` indicates their execution.

     ontime({
         cycle:  [ A, B ],